 - Please ensure you test the customisation within 2 weeks (10 business days) from delivery.
 If we get no feedback, we trust the changes are working fine, so we will finalise the contract, add a Customisation Maintenance Agreement (CMA) to your account, and request the balance payment.

 - If there are any issues, they will be sorted promptly.

 In case of unforeseen / missing functionality discovered after the works have been started, a change request would need to be created, and that may be chargeable depending on the amount of changes required.

 We need to know exactly what you want, and the only way for us to establish that is by asking you about every aspect of your request in detail.
-We don't want to work on assumptions, as that risks the end result appearing differently from what you pictured.
+We don't want to work on assumptions, as that risks the end result appearing or working differently from what you envisoned.

 The question you will hear the most is, 'Why?'

-Many of our clients tell us what they want to see, which is a great starting point, but only one solution.
+Many of our clients tell us what they want to see, which is a great starting point, but it may not be enough to find the optimal solution.
 We want to go right back to the problem you want to address and come up with alternative solutions, such as cheaper or simpler customisations to implement, or ideally, suggest features already included in our standard product.

 We will also ask you a lot of questions about the data that you want to use, where it comes from, and what it really means.
-For example, if we are customising a report, we might ask, 'What does "start date" mean for your business?
-How does it differ from our definition?'
+For example, if we are customising a report, we might ask, 'What does "completed date" mean for your business?
+Can it possibly differ from our standard definition?'

 It is only by asking these questions that we will really understand your goal and deliver the best solution for you.

 When considering a customisation, please make sure you engage the end user(s) from the start, getting input from the actual person who will be using the function.
 Make sure they (a) know the system well enough, and (b) have read the scope and approved the solution.
 This will reduce the risk of you spending thousands on development, and then discovering there is critical functionality missing, requiring further investment.